Abibubble/lucky-irishman/README.md

 ### Media
 * All images were found on [Pexels](https://www.pexels.com/), all copyright free.
+* All images were edited by [Abi Harrison](https://github.com/Abibubble) and Conor Nye.

 ### Acknowledgements
 * Special thanks to Miklos, our mentor from Code Institute.
+* Thanks to Conor Nye for editing some images.